OpenWaterFoundation/owf-infomapper-coagtransfer/workflow/SupportingData/WaterSupply-WaterProviders/README.md

 ## Overview ##

-The ***Water Supply - Water Providers*** map includes the locations of water providers as markers and boundaries.
+The ***Supporting Data / Water Supply - Water Providers*** map includes the locations of water providers as markers and boundaries.

 ## Update Frequency ##